Simon-Eklundh/youtube_rss_reader/README.md

 There are three (3) options for commandline variables:

 1. --config_dir="config_directory_path"
-2. --download_dir="download_directory_path"
+2. --download_dir="download_directory_path".
+This excludes a ./Youtube path which will be created if it doesn't exist
 3. --simulate=True/anything else.
 Simulate prints your chosen directories and what's in them before exiting.
-Use this any time you change the variables!
+Use this any time you change the paths!

 ### for new users